Are Tires Covered Under Warranty?

 Does your extended warranty cover tires?

-How much does it cost to fix your tire?
+How much does it cost to fix a tire?

-The average cost for a tire replacement is around $200.
-However — depending on the condition of your other tires — you may have to replace them all at once, costing you four times as much.
+According to our research, the average cost for a single tire replacement is around $200, not including installation costs.
+However, depending on the condition of your other tires, you may have to replace them all at once, costing you four times as much.

 If your tire is punctured, you may not need a replacement, though.
 It’s possible to get a patch for about $25 to $60.